UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I move my Mint Mobile gateway to a different house?

-In most cases, no. The service is geo-locked to the registered service address to ensure that the local tower isn’t overloaded.
-If you move to a new location, you must update your address with Mint to verify eligibility and service availability at the new spot.
+In most scenarios, no. The home internet service is geo-locked to your registered service address to ensure that the specific local cell tower doesn’t become overloaded.
+If you are moving to a new apartment or house, you must formally update your address with Mint customer service to verify availability at your future location.

 Is MINTernet faster than cable internet?

-Usually, no. While Mint’s 5G speeds are competitive (often topping 100 Mbps), cable and fiber internet connections are generally more consistent and offer higher top-tier speeds.
-We recommend checking the FCC Broadband Map to compare what other providers are available in your area before committing.
+Usually, no. While Mint’s 5G speeds are highly competitive for the price point, physical cable and fiber internet connections are almost always more consistent and offer far higher top-tier speeds.
+We always recommend checking the FCC Broadband Map to compare all the wired and wireless providers available in your specific neighborhood before making a final decision.

 Do I need a technician to install MINTernet?

-No, the service is designed for self-installation.
-You simply plug the gateway into a power outlet and use the smartphone app to configure your Wi-Fi network.
+No, the fixed wireless service is expressly designed for rapid self-installation.
+You simply plug the gateway unit into a standard power outlet, follow the prompts on the smartphone app, and configure your Wi-Fi network password in a matter of minutes.

 About the Author